 You can claim:

-•travel costs including public transport, taxi fares (where public transport can’t be used), private cars or air fares, depending on your circumstances
+travel costs including public transport, taxi fares (where public transport can’t be used), private cars or air fares, depending on your circumstances

-•costs of meals during travel times or overnight stays
+costs of meals during travel times or overnight stays

-•accommodation costs if your appointment times or the distance travelled mean that you have to stay overnight
+accommodation costs if your appointment times or the distance travelled mean that you have to stay overnight

-•loss of earnings if you have no sick leave left.
+loss of earnings if you have no sick leave left

 If you are aged under 15 or can’t travel by yourself you can also claim the costs of someone going with you.
 You can claim for their travel, accommodation and meals but not for their loss of earnings.